ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

 ## Representation digest {#digest}

-A representation  digest is the representation of the output of a digest algorithm, together with an indication of the algorithm used (and any parameters).
+A representation  digest is the value of the output of a digest algorithm, together with an indication of the algorithm used (and any parameters).